Woman looking at computer, stressed out, biting a pencil.

 MAINTAIN A FOLDER OF STANDARD GRANT RESPONSES

 Unlike other types of writing, grant writing allows you to reuse a lot of the material you’ve written for other proposals.
 Take advantage of this by saving all similar responses in the same document.
-For example, you would create one document for all your organizational overview responses, one document for all evaluation responses, etc. You may also want to label each response with the funder to which it was submitted and the date of submission.
+For example, you would create one document for all your organizational overview responses and another for all evaluation responses, etc. You may also want to label each response with the funder to which it was submitted and the date of submission.
 This will help you reference the complete grant proposal if needed.
 Once you have standard grant response documents created, you can simply pull out the information you need the next time you have to work on a grant.

 ESTABLISH A GRANT APPLICATION PROCESS